 Now, I thought I was being decedent with my chocolate porridge, but Janice of Farmersgirl Kitchen has gone one better and had porridge with chocolate sauce swirled over the top.

-In a neat reversal of meals from breakfast to supper Tango Like Raindrops made these Black Forrest Waffles for supper, but suspected some might like them for breakfast.
+In a neat reversal of meals from breakfast to supper Tango Like Raindrops made these Black Forest Waffles for supper, but suspected some might like them for breakfast.

-Back from a visit to a Parisian boulangerie, Laura of Laura Loves Cakes was inspired to have a go herself.
+Laura of Laura Loves Cakes has just come back from a visit to a Parisian boulangerie.
+This inspired her to have a go herself.
 She made these pretty and and very tempting chocolate brioche rolls.
 Just as well CT wasn’t around or he would have scoffed the lot.